altibbi-com/altibbi-ios-sdk/README.md

 ## License

-AltibbiTelehealth is available under the MIT license.
+AltibbiTelehealth is a available under the MIT license.
 See the LICENSE file for more info.